an4kein/REST_API/README.md

 Even if these are not included in the application logic., if an application is lazy with this and has no logic to parse, weird things can happen.

 ![error405](https://raw.githubusercontent.com/e-anakein/REST_API/master/images/5f30da0f07e6422fee703f2b76e25a81.png)

+## 3rd Party API abuse

+Sometimes APIs call other APIs to achieve their goal.
+The relationships between the target API and any 3rd party APIs in use is usually trusted in some way.
+In this case, there are a few interesting attack vectors that should be considered.

+**Request splitting**

+Making additional requests to 3rd party API through the target API.

+**SSRF - Server side Request Forgery**

+APIs that can resolve URLs can be tricked into making requests in the context of the server itself.
+Can lead to enumeration of private internal network, or gaining access to server metadata in a cloud environment.

+**Unhandled Input From 3rd Party**

+Can result in unexpected errors in the target aplication

 Source: https://www.youtube.com/watch?v=ijalD2NkRFg&feature=youtu.be